Seyed2357/Probabilistic-Fair-Clustering/README.md

 * `example_vary_cluster_2_color.py`: 2 color probabilistic case for the bank data set, varying the number of clusters.
 * `example_vary_cluster_metric_membership.py`: metric membership case for the adult data set, varying the number of clusters.
 * `example_vary_lower_bound.py`: multi-color large cluster over the census1990 data set, varying the lower bound on the cluster size.

+* Note: ML predictions only exist for the census1990 data set

 ## Running your Own Tests